 Sounds easy, doesn’t it?
-With all due respect to Ryan and his fellow self-proclaimed authorities on “authority blogging,” I must dissent.
+With all due respect to that gentleman and his fellow self-proclaimed authorities on “authority blogging,” I must dissent.
 Frankly, I find the suggestion that one can simply declare themselves to be an authority on a particular topic and then begin pontificating on the subject decidedly “Palin-esque” — and doomed to fail.

-Why Ryan overlooks is the fact that Jerry Seinfeld — like anyone who has earned the right to be termed an “authority” — did not just step onto a stage for the first time and instantly become a success.
+Why he and others overlook is the fact that Jerry Seinfeld — like anyone who has earned the right to be termed an “authority” — did not just step onto a stage for the first time and instantly become a success.
 Like all successful comics, Seinfeld spent years perfecting his routine, playing increasingly larger clubs as he fine-tuned his material.
 It is true that Seinfeld developed a niche that had been previously ignored, i.e., the art of sharing observations about the minuscule aspects of daily life, even developing a one of the most successful sitcoms in history and marketing it as a show about nothing.
 Therein lies his true genius.
 But innovation should not be mistaken for or deemed a substitute for good, old-fashioned hard work.
 And in the case of someone who wants to become an authority on a particular topic the value of study, research, and development of a solid knowledge-base cannot be underestimated.
 Simply put, shortcuts don’t work.

 No, she is not a writer, but the lessons to be learned from her candidacy are readily applicable to writers.

-Just one week ago, October 20, 2008, Palin told a third grader who asked her what the job of being Vice President entails that the Vice President is “in charge of the U.S. Senate.”
+On October 20, 2008, Palin told a third grader who asked her what the job of being Vice President entails that the Vice President is “in charge of the U.S. Senate.”
 She elaborated, explaining that being Vice President is a “great job” that she looks “forward to having” because “they can really get in there with the senators and make a lot of good policy changes that will make life better” for Americans.
 It was a catastrophic blunder that could — and should — have easily been avoided.
 (Ironically, it has been reported that Palin continued the interview even as McCain staffers attempted to end it.)